QuentinRa/blog.quentinra.dev/info/android/index.md

 <hr class="sr">

 ## Kotlin

-* Use "fun" to declare a function
-* If the return type is "void" which is `Unit` in Kotlin, then it can be omitted
 * If an argument is not used, it can be removed
-* params:
-  * `name: Type`
-  * can have default values
-  * Types are String, Any, Int...
-  * If we add a "?" it means that something can be null

 ```kotlin
 fun main(args: Array<String>) : Unit {